 Square Payroll is best for contract work

 Square Payroll is a bargain no matter how you slice it.
-At $29 per month, it’s cheaper than just about any full-service payroll plan out there except for SurePayroll, which recently added a similarly priced payroll plan.
+At $29 per month, it’s cheaper than just about any full-service payroll plan out there except for SurePayroll's, which costs a similar $29.99 per month.

 But if you work mainly with contractors, Square Payroll offers next-level affordability: there’s no monthly base fee for employers who pay only contractors—there’s just a $5 fee for each contractor you pay, every time you pay them.